 I frequently earn a large amount of money in a short amount of time from my employers.
 The nature of my work requires 72 – 84 hour weeks, which greatly increases my paychecks.
 Since the work is seasonal, I don’t make that kind of money all year round, but the IRS certainly feels that I do.
 If I earn $2,000 in a week, the IRS assumes I earn $100,000 a year and taxes me accordingly.
 In recent years I have had a tax liability, but a small one, while my withholdings have been several thousand dollars, even after claiming a high exemption number.

 It’s difficult to get the variables just right so that no income tax is owed for a lot of middle income households.
-If claiming exempt just isn’t possible, there are still ways to have the IRS take a smaller bite if you are still getting a sizable refund every year.
+If claiming exempt on Federal Income Taxes just isn’t possible, there are still ways to have the IRS take a smaller bite if you are still getting a sizable refund every year.
+Every extra dollar you can put in your pocket is a win and for most people it makes sense to avoid letting the federal government hold onto your money.

 Upon a deeper inspection of the W-4 form, it is possible for a family to claim a much larger number of exemptions than simply the number of people in the household.
 Since the median household income is around $51,000 in this country, most households with children will qualify for the child tax credit, providing for an extra 4 allowances for a family with 2 children.